Jyotirlinga

-A Jyotirlinga (ज्योतिर्लिङ्ग) or Jyotirlingam is a devotional representation of the Hindu god Shiva.
+A Jyotirlinga or Jyotirlingam is a devotional representation of the Hindu god Shiva.
 The word is a Sanskrit compound of ('radiance') and ('sign').
 The Śiva Mahāpurāṇam (also Shiva Purana) mentions 64 original jyotirlinga shrines in India.

 Hinduism

 Legend

 According to a Shiva legend from the Shiva Purana, once, Brahma (the god of creation) and Vishnu (the god of preservation) had an argument over their supremacy.
 To settle the debate, Shiva pierced the three worlds, appearing as a huge, infinite pillar of light, the jyotirlinga.
 Brahma and Vishnu decided to ascend and descend across a pillar of light respectively, to find the end of the light in either direction.
 According to some iterations, Vishnu assumed his Varaha avatar to achieve this task, while Brahma rode a hamsa (swan).
 Brahma lied that he had discovered the end of the light, producing a ketakī flower as proof, while Vishnu admitted that he could not find the end of the light from his journey.
 The dishonesty of Brahma angered Shiva, causing him to curse the creator deity that he would not be worshipped; he also declared that Vishnu would be eternally worshipped for his honesty.
 The jyotirlinga shrines are regarded to be the temples where Shiva appeared as a fiery column of light.